ontoligent/mazo/README.md

 Here, `<keyword>` is a word used to name everything else.
 For example, the corpus directory contains a sample corpus file called `demo-corpus.csv`; `demo` is the keyword.
 After mazo runs, everything will be put in an output directory with the word `demo` prefixed to the files and directories.

 A MALLET compliant corpus file is, in this context, a comma-delimited CSV file with three columns: a document identifier, a label, and the document string.
 The file should have no header.
-Note that the the document string can have commas; MALLET stops parsing after the second comma.
+Note that the document string can have commas; MALLET stops parsing after the second comma.
 See the `./corpus` for example files.

 To run Mazo, do this: